reuters-graphics/bluprint/README.md

 ]
 ```

 The first item in the array is the [string object path](https://lodash.com/docs/4.17.15#get) of the prompt variable name you want to test, the second is the value it should be.
+Any action that fails a condition test will be skipped.

 ```json
 {